Submarine, Nautical Terms and Glossary

 The purpose of the dogwatches is to permit the watch standers to eat the evening meal.
 These watches are said to be "dogged."

 Twenty-third letter of the phonetic (sound) alphabet.
 Used when voicing the letter "W" to avoid confusion.

 Twenty-fourth letter of the phonetic (sound) alphabet.
 Used when voicing the letter "X" to avoid confusion.

+(1) Twenty-fifth letter of the phonetic (sound) alphabet.
 Used when voicing the letter "Y" to avoid confusion.

 (2) The Yankees were the first class of Soviet subs to have comparable ballistic missile firepower to their American counterparts.
 Yankee subs were quieter than their Hotel-class predecessors (but still louder than NATO submarines) and had smoother lines that improved their submerged performance.
 The ships were armed with 16 ballistic missiles during the Cold War, and served in the Soviet front lines: in the 1970s up to three Yankees were continually stationed in a "patrol box" east of Bermuda and off the US Pacific coast.

+(1) Twenty-sixth letter of the phonetic (sound) alphabet.
 Used when voicing the letter "Z" to avoid confusion.

 (2) The Soviet Navy's Project 611, also known by their NATO reporting name of Zulu-class, were designed as attack submarines, but six were converted in 1956 to become the world's first ballistic missile submarines, one armed with a single F-11FM Scud missile and five others with two Scuds each.
 The missiles were too long to be contained in the boat's hull, and extended into the enlarged sail.
 Soviet submarine B-67 successfully launched a missile on 16 September 1955.
 The design was influenced by the German Type XXI U-boat of the World War II era.